seadowg/travel-guides/sf-guide.md

 ### Ruby Wine (18th & Connecticut)

 A cool little hang out if you want to drink some good wine.
 Be prepared to ask questions though as they're going to try and work out what you like.
-It's mostly a shop but it seemed like you could sit down and have a glass all though I never got round to this.